 3G cellular networks built on the capabilities of 2G technology, providing faster data transmission, and enabling mobile devices to connect directly to the internet.
 This came with a downside: 3G networks use 50 percent more power than 2G networks.

 Like 2G, 3G has been used for things like logistics, telematics, and supply chain management.
-But it can also facilitate more advanced processes like file sharing, streaming, analytics, and remote device management.
+But thanks to the group of technologies known as UMTS, 3G can also facilitate more advanced processes like file sharing, streaming, analytics, and remote device management.
 This has made it ideal for consumer IoT devices and smart grids.

 But 3G is on its way out the door, too.
 The transition isn’t as far along as the shift from 2G, but it will likely happen within the next few years.
 IoT applications built on 3G networks won’t last long, and many companies that rely on IoT devices are already aware that this change is underway—so they’re looking for devices that use 4G or low power wide area networks (LPWANs).